Roseburg, Oregon: Education

 Primary and secondary public education in Roseburg are provided by the Roseburg School District.
 Umpqua Community College is the city's two-year college.

 Economy

 Mercy Medical Center, a 178-bed hospital.
 Mercy is the 2nd largest employer in the town of Roseburg.

 The unemployment rate in Roseburg is about 6.9 percent.
 During the Great Recession of 2009, the unemployment rate peaked at 16.5% before falling.
 In 2012, the largest employer in the town was Roseburg Forest Products and Mercy Medical Center was the second largest.

 Media

 In 2018, the City of Roseburg opened its own library.
 Previously, the city's library had been part of the Douglas County Library System but was closed when county libraries lost public funding.

 Newspapers

 There are three newspapers serving Roseburg.
-The News-Review is published one day per week and is based in Roseburg.
+NRToday (Previously The News Review) is a digitally published newspaper.
 The Roseburg Beacon is published weekly and serves Roseburg.
 The Douglas County News is published weekly and is based in the nearby town of Sutherlin.